bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 [diagram-js](https://github.com/bpmn-io/diagram-js) is a toolbox for displaying and modifying diagrams on the web.
 It allows us to render visual elements and build interactive experiences on top of them.

 It provides us with a very simple module system for building features and dependency injection for service discovery.
-As part of that system it provides a number of core services that implement the diagram essentials.
+This system also provides a number of core services that implement the diagram essentials.

-On top of that diagram-js defines a data model for graphical elements and their relationships.
+Additionally, diagram-js defines a data model for graphical elements and their relationships.

 ### Module System